Clarence Hinkle

-Clarence Keiser Hinkle (June 19, 1880 – July 21, 1960) was an American painter and art educator.
-His art studio was in Laguna Beach, California and later in Santa Barbara, California.
+Clarence Keiser Hinkle (June 19, 1880–July 21, 1960), was an American painter and art educator.
+His art studio was in Laguna Beach, California, and later in Santa Barbara, California.
+He was known for his still life and portrait paintings.

 Early life and education

-Hinkle was born on June 19, 1880, in Auburn, California.
-At age 18 he studied at Crocker Art Gallery under painter William Franklin Jackson.
+Clarence Keiser Hinkle was born on June 19, 1880 in Auburn, California.
+At age 18 he studied at Crocker Art Gallery, under painter William Franklin Jackson.

 By 1900, he moved to San Francisco to study at San Francisco Art Institute (then known as California School of Design) with Arthur Frank Mathews.
 From 1901 until 1903, he enrolled in the Art Students League of New York and studied under John Twachtman and William Merritt Chase.
 From 1904 until 1906, he studied at Pennsylvania Academy of the Fine Arts in Philadelphia.

 In May 1906, he was awarded the Cresson Scholarship, a traveling scholarship to Paris for two years of travel, and he studied at the Académie Julian.
 While studying in Paris, Hinkle was influenced by Impressionism and Pointillism.

 Career

 From 1912 until 1917, Hinkle lived in San Francisco.
 He moved to Los Angeles in 1917 and taught at Louise Elizabeth Garden MacLeod's Los Angeles School of Art and Design.
-Hinkle later taught painting and drawing at the Chouinard Art Institute from 1921 until 1935.
+Hinkle later taught painting and drawing at the Chouinard Art Institute, from 1921 until 1935.
 His students included Millard Sheets and Phil Dike, among others.
 He taught his students to experiment with their work, paint from nature, and use loose brushstrokes to capture the subject.
 Hinkle had a wife, Mabel Bain and she had been a former student.

 He had an art studio in Laguna Beach, California from 1922 to 1935, and he was a member of the Laguna Beach Art Association.
 Hinkle opened another studio in Santa Barbara, California in 1935.
 He painted landscapes, still lifes and portraits.
 Hinkle painted many coastal landscapes in the 1920s.
 Initially while living in California Hinkle worked within Impressionist style, but eventually moved in to more of an expressionistic modernist style, he is also associated with Post-Impressionism.
 Other early-Modernist in California include Rinaldo Cuneo, Ray Strong, and Charles Reiffel.